numanjvd82/numanjvd82/README.md

 ### Pass Keeper (Open-Source)
 Developed an open-source password manager with ReactJS, utilizing encryption standards and integrating with the "Have I Been Pwned" API for enhanced security checks.
 The project is shared with the community for feedback and contributions.

-### Multi-Cipher Framework
-Created a multi-cipher encryption framework to demonstrate Caesar, Vigenère, and Autokey ciphers, with options for multiple parameters including text, numbers, and symbols.

 ## 🎮 Fun Fact

-I'm also a part-time gamer!
-When I'm not coding, you'll find me playing Valorant and FIFA.
+When I'm not coding, you'll find me playing games.

 ## 📈 GitHub Stats